RMS Franconia (1922): Pre-war

 She was launched on 21 October 1922 by the John Brown & Co shipyard at Clydebank, Scotland.
 Her maiden voyage was between Liverpool and New York in June 1923; she was employed on this route in the summer months until World War II.
 In the winter she was used on world cruises.

 On 26 December 1926, Franconia ran aground at San Juan, Puerto Rico and was refloated three days later.

 She had a collision in Shanghai harbour in April 1929 with an Italian gunboat and a Japanese cargo steamer.

+Spanish bestselling writer Vicente Blasco Ibáñez sailed around the world on the Franconia in 1923-1924 and published his experiences in the travel book The Tour of the World of a Novelist (1924-1925).

 American songwriter Cole Porter, composed the song "Begin the Beguine", while aboard the Franconia from Kalabahi, Dutch East Indies, to Fiji in 1935.